 Kentucky Abortion Laws

-|Statutory Definition of Legal Abortion||M.D. determines abortion is necessary in his clinical judgement and with second opinion of M.D. and mother supplies informed consent.
-Permissible during first trimester; after viability of fetus, necessary to preserve life or health of mother|
+|Statutory Definition of Legal Abortion||Abortion is legal in Kentucky when a medical doctor determines that abortion is necessary in his or her clinical judgment and with the second opinion of a doctor, and the pregnant woman provides informed consent.
+Abortion is permissible during the first trimester.
+After viability of the fetus, it’s legal only if necessary to preserve life or health of the woman.|

-|Residency Requirements for Patients||-|
+|Residency Requirements for Patients||None.|

-Research the Law:
+Research the Law